Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization: Challenges and Future Directions

 \subsection{Bias}

-While a large number of studies focus on enhancing end-task performance, fewer works explore the biases induced by role-playing and personlization in LLMs.
-In this context, \citet{gupta2023bias}, as one of the first studies, highlights the deep-seated stereotypical biases found in LLMs assigned with socio-demographic personas.
+While a large number of studies focus on enhancing end-task performance, fewer works explore the biases induced by role-playing and personalization in LLMs.
+In this context, \citet{gupta2023bias}, as one of the first studies, highlight the deep-seated stereotypical biases found in LLMs assigned with socio-demographic personas.
+Additionally, \citet{zhao2024bias} find that applying role-play often increases the overall likelihood of generating stereotypical and harmful outputs.
 For personalized LLM recommendation systems, biases can be observed due to item popularity or item positions in the prompts~\cite{hou2024large}.
 Empirically, \citet{dorner2023personality} also reveal the presence of \textit{agree bias} in LLMs -- a tendency to agree with both true and false content, regardless of the actual facts.
 In sum, there exists ample room for investigating and mitigating different classes of biases in the context of LLM role-playing and personalization.